composer/composer/doc/articles/handling-private-packages-with-satis.md

 # Satis

-Satis on the other hand is open source but only a a static `composer` repository generator.
+Satis on the other hand is open source but only a static `composer` repository generator.
 It is a bit like an ultra-lightweight, static file-based version of packagist and can be used to host the metadata of your company's private packages, or your own.
 You can get it from [GitHub](http://github.com/composer/satis)